 prop was then glued to a brass ship porthole which fit firmly onto the

-prop core.
-The prop core was painted medium gray and the dome was painted
+notch cut into the dome.
+The prop center was painted medium gray and

 The Impact Hobby

-on the prop hub.
-This works well until the stripe reaches the hemispherical
+on the dome.
+This works well until the stripe reaches the

-front end of the hub where it refuses to follow the curve to the center.
+front end where it refuses to follow the curve to the center.

-The decal was applied only to the edge of the dome shape.
-The stripe's
+The decal was applied only on the straight sides and stopped where the

-and the spiral was hand-painted to the center of the dome.
-(Strangely,
+and the spiral was hand-painted to the center.

 A #46 drill